 In our Bok Seminar on Teaching and the Job Market, we encourage graduate students to think about the teaching statement as a hybrid of three things:

-- A window onto what students are doing and learning in your class.
-A reader of your teaching statement should be able to walk away from the text with a memorable anecdote or otherwise strong sense of how your classroom actually looks on any given day.
-What is an activity of which you are particularly proud?
+- A window onto your understanding of students.
+A reader of your teaching statement should be able to walk away from the text with a memorable anecdote or otherwise strong sense of how well you understand the students whom you teach—including how their identities and experiences inflect their experience of your teaching.
+How does your classroom actually look on a given day?
+Are your activities learner-centered?
 What sort of voice do you use when speaking with students?

 In order to help graduate students think about how they might apply these lenses practically to their own statements, we suggest three exercises that you could apply on your own: